dww100/nc3rs-r-tutorial/docs/processing_data.md

 `> no_na <- na.omit(train)`

-Be careful when you use if however as it will remove rows even if the *NA* is in a column that you don't wish to process.
+Be careful when you use it however as it will remove rows even if the *NA* is in a column that you don't wish to process.

 ## Saving processed data

-Now we have made changes to our data we will probably want to keep them available for future analysis sessions.
+Now that we have made changes to our data we will probably want to keep them available for future analysis sessions.
-To save a CSV file we can use the `write.csv` command, thus:
+To save a CSV file we can use the `write.csv` command:

 `> write.csv(has_age, file='validated.csv')`